bridystone/rock_carrot_mirror/README.md

 This started as my first Mobile App.
 So it is rather basic and might miss architecture building blocks - but so far it works.

+# Localisation
+to compile the code you need to run "flutter gen-l10n" in the root